thecodingmachine/graphqlite/website/versioned_docs/version-4.0/validation.md

 ### Using the validator directly on a query / mutation / factory ...

 If the data entered by the user is mapped to an object, please use the "validator" instance directly as explained in the last chapter.
 It is a best practice to put your validation layer as close as possible to your domain model.

 If the data entered by the user is **not** mapped to an object, you can directly annotate your query, mutation, factory...

-<div class="alert alert-warning">You generally don't want to do this.
+<div class="alert alert--warning">You generally don't want to do this.
 It is a best practice to put your validation constraints
 on your domain objects.
 Only use this technique if you want to validate user input and user input will not be stored in a domain object.</div>